latex3/luamml/info/annotation.md

 ~~~~
 then the surrounding `mrow` is missing.

-And option is to store all three components in a box with a suitable `\luamml_save:n` and then to do
+An option is to store all three components in a box with a suitable `\luamml_save:n` and then to do

 ~~~~
 core={[0]='mrow', consume_label('left'),consume_label('content'),consume_label('right')}
 ~~~~

-But this means on the TeX level that the user content is probably process twice (unless one can reuse the box), something that is not done currently.
+But this means on the TeX level that the user content is probably processed twice (unless one can reuse the box), something that is not done currently.

 **TODO**

 ## Structelem writer